SEB Skills lab Home of the BESSI

 We are now conducting additional research on the assessment, development, and outcomes of SEB skills.
 Our current projects include:

-• Translating the BESSI into additional languages and cultural contexts, including German, Brazilian Portuguese, Mandarin Chinese, Japanese, and Korean.
+• Translating the BESSI into additional languages and cultural contexts including Chinese, French, Greek, Japanese, Korean, Polish, Portuguese, and Swedish.

-• Testing whether SEB skills predict young adults’ civic engagement experiences predict skill development.
+• Examining whether young adults’ civic engagement experiences predict skill development.

 Future Projects

-We’re planning to further investigate key questions about SEB skills in future research:
+We’re planning to further investigate key questions about SEB skills in future research.
+We invite other researchers to collaborate on this work or investigate these questions independently:

-• How do SEB skills develop across childhood, adolescence, and adulthood?
+• How stable or malleable are skills over time?
 What kinds of life experience predict skill development?

 • What are the most effective ways to promote skill development?
 Can people intentionally improve their skills?
 Can educational, occupational, clinical, and personal interventions facilitate skill development?